Video transcript: School of Education

 Joshua Stevens graduated with a Bachelor of Education and would not swap careers for the world.

 Being a primary school teacher and being a male is one of the best jobs in the world.
 You get to go out and be with the students, you get to take sporting groups away, you get to go on camps, you get to connect with little human beings that are going to be our future and hopefully positive citizens in our community.

 You get to get really involved in the school community and that's when you get the best prac because you fully immerse yourself into so that means school discos you know putting your hand up for everything.

 It's a highly rewarding profession, with SCU's combined degrees qualifying graduates to teach in a range of teaching settings, including, early childhood, primary and secondary schools.

 It can take you across the world, you can teach in many environments, many countries.

 Postgraduate degrees provide opportunities to move from other disciplines into the teaching profession or for professional development.
 The school of Education is also leading research in areas including sustainability and environmental education and the well-being of children and young people.

 At the moment we have over 100 Phd, Masters by research and honours students.

 The focus of my research is on re-imagining university learning environments that are responsive to social environmental change.

-All our education courses are offered on campus and online.
+All our education courses are offered on campus and by distance education.
 For information visit our website scu.edu.au/education